SolrSherlock/SolrInterceptor/README.md

 **Please note that the port is used by all SolrAgentCoordinator installations.**

 ## CHANGE HISTORY ##
-20130218
+20130414
+	Swapped in much simpler JSON library.
+Now running from jar file rather than class files 20130218
 	Dropped creating a new DocumentProcessor object since we do not care what changed; we are using it for external, not internal purposes.
 Changed DocumentProcessor to threaded.
 Results in improved performance, and no blocking of Solr if the listener drops off.